CarlosHPlata/Neo4Ts/README.md

 # Neo4 TS

+Hello my name is Carlos aka Kingskull619, [Neo4TS](https://github.com/kingskull619/Neo4Ts) is a beta project made by me, as a necesity from various projects I'm working on.
+Is a in progress project, feel free to fork and help if you want.

 Neo4TS is a Neo4J Wrapper Object modeling tool designed to work in an asynchronous environment.
 You can use it instead of writting queries.
 Fully support Neo4J 3.0^ and 4.0^.